trento-project/trento-project.github.io/content/blog/2025/release-2.5/index.md

 aliases: [ "release-2.5.0" ]
 ---

 Trento 2.5 closes a first development cycle focused on observability and compliance.
-Stay tuned for a new major version of Trento with the first operation use cases!
+Stay tuned for a new major version of Trento with the first operation use cases and MCP (Model Context Protocol) integration!
 Coming soon.

 # Discovery of Hana Scale-up Cost Optimized Clusters
 With the discovery of HANA scale-up cost optimized clusters, along with the corresponding configuration checks, Trento delivers on coverage of the most important HA pacemaker-based scenarios for SAP workloads on SLES for SAP.